isomerpages/moh-bioethics/_activities/current-projects.md

 **Casebook of Medico-Legal Cases in Singapore**<br>
 The Casebook serves as a single resource of medical law cases in Singapore for legal professionals, students, or anyone seeking to understand the medico-legal landscape in Singapore.

-**Establishment of a Bioethics Corner with the National Library Board**
+**Establishment of a Bioethics Corner with the National Library Board**<br>
+The Bioethics Corner is a dedicated resource on bioethics and related materials for the public to access to promote greater awareness and understanding of bioethics in Singapore.

 **Revamp of the Bioethics Exhibition at the Science Centre Singapore**